Need to optimize third-party code?

 6. Host Gravatars Locally

-If you have lots of blog comments, Gravatars can create many third-party requests.
+If you have lots of blog comments, Gravatars create third-party requests.

 Comments, Google Ads, and other third-party code can be delayed especially if it appears below the fold and doesn’t need to load immediately.
 Delaying them can significantly improve initial load times.
 I did this with comments (wpDiscuz and Gravatars) which shaved multiple seconds off my blog.
 Between delaying comments and local Gravatars, your comments will fly.